Paw Behind Bars logo of the WI Puppy Mill Project

 • The Wisconsin humane community is united in its support of the original Beagle Freedom Bill.
 They are ready, willing, and able to help test subject animals move from laboratory life to caring homes.

-• Senate Amendment 1 and Assembly Amendment 1 were proposed, according to a staffer for Sen. Wanggaard, after his office had been working with several research facilities on this bill -- no surprise that these facilities were opposed to it as written.
-This new amendment would:
+• Senate Amendment 1 and Senate Substitute Amendment 1 were proposed, according to a staffer for Sen. Wanggaard, after his office had been working with several research facilities on this bill -- no surprise that these facilities were opposed to it as written.
+These new amendments:

-• Requires facilities to retain their own records for 12 months, available at DATCP’s request, and exempt from public records.
-Absolutely NOT!
-This in itself should be a total non-starter, a totally unacceptable precedent that would remove ALL transparency.
+• Require facilities to retain their own records for 12 (36) months, available at DATCPs request, and exempt from public records.
+The Substitute Amendment adds that each year, the facility must submit a report with the total number of dogs and cats transferred by [the facility] to a releasing agency or adopted out to individuals, and DATCP will publish, on its website, the total number of transfers.
+They may not publish any information on individual facilities.
+This unacceptable precedent would remove ALL transparency.
 The labs could be back to doing whatever they wish with the dogs, with no way for the public or regulating agencies to police them.

-• .
-Removes the penalty for recordkeeping requirements.
+• Remove the penalty for recordkeeping requirements.
 With exemption from public records and NO penalty for not keeping the required records, the animals would be in a worse position than they are at present!

-• The amendment undermines the intent of the bill by handing control over adoptions entirely to the animal research institutions.
+• The amendments undermine the intent of the bill by handing control over adoptions entirely to the animal research institutions.
 It allows them to decide whether animals used in experiments are ever made available for adoption, shields their records from public oversight by exempting them from open-records laws, and eliminates penalties for failing to maintain or produce adoption records.

-• Watering down the e original bill with the proposed contradictory amendments will likely result in none of the test subject dogs or cats ever being free to enjoy "life after the lab."
+• Watering down the original bill with the proposed contradictory amendments may result in none of the test subject dogs or cats ever being free to enjoy "life after the lab."
 These animals deserve to feel sunshine instead of lab lights, grass and soft beds instead of wire cages, and the touch of compassionate hands in loving homes at last.

 Beagle on grass